 HS Surgery Guide

-Preparing, recovering, and caring for your wound — everything you need to know about surgical options for Hidradenitis Suppurativa, created for the HS community by HS Connect.
+Preparing, recovering, and caring for your wound — a patient-centered guide to discussing surgical options for Hidradenitis Suppurativa with your care team.

 Content in this guide is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider regarding your specific medical condition.